-Big Dog in Two Stupid Dogs is pretty much capable of eating anything he would want to eat, in one occasion even functioning as a canine vacuum cleaner.
-His eating habits are comparable to Guu (mentioned above), in a way that anything he eats is capable of coming out again in one piece (if mostly covered in saliva).
+Big Dog in 2 Stupid Dogs is pretty much capable of eating anything he would want to eat, in one occasion even functioning as a canine vacuum cleaner.
+His eating habits are comparable to those of Guu (mentioned above), in a way that anything he eats is capable of coming out again in one piece (if mostly covered in saliva).
 Unless he actually chewed, of course.

 Little Dog: I just saw an airplane!

 Big Dog: I can eat an airplane.

 Thunk Crood from Dawn of the Croods at one point decides it would be fun to taste everything he can find so people have a record of what's edible and what's not.

 Thunk: Take this green berry.
 Thanks to me, we'll know if it tastes like green, or berry!